altomator/ALTO-Display/README.md

 - parseAltos2Imprimes.bat
 - xslt.cmd

-4 XSLT stylesheets are located in the XLSt folder
+4 XSLT stylesheets are located in the XLST folder

 The XSLT transformations are performed with Xalan-Java.
 Path to the Java binary must be set in xslt.cmd.
 For each document stored in the DOCS folder, all the ALTO files found in the X folder are processed.

 The HTML format is generated in a "HTML" folder and rendered with CSS stylesheets.

 ##### Test